appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/auth-openid.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-openid2_v2.png' />

+- The Group Claim Name and Role Claim Name fields are optional.
+Please refer to the [SSO Mapping Documentation](/account/my-organization/sso-providers-configuration/auth-openid#sso-mapping).

 ### Testing SSO

 - When you connect your Identity Provider, please open a new incognito window and test the SSO integration.